BRC-104 Protocol

 3.3 Self-Custody Staking

-Self-Custody Staking is a completely decentralized staking method introduced in this protocol for BTC and BRC-20 assets.
-Users do not need to transfer assets to the Deposit Address, but only need to transfer the Angel Inscription with the BTC UTXO id or BRC-20 transfer inscription id to the deployer of the Farming Pool, to complete the staking, participate in farming, and continuously receive BRC-100 assets rewards.
+Self-Custody Staking is a completely decentralized staking method introduced in this protocol for BTC, BRC-20 assets and Runes assets.
+Users do not need to transfer assets to the Deposit Address, but only need to transfer the Angel Inscription with the BTC/Runes UTXO ID or BRC-20 transfer Inscription ID to the deployer of the Farming Pool, to complete the staking, participate in farming, and continuously receive BRC-100 assets rewards.
 Moreover, users do not need to explicitly unstake assets, and can transfer their assets at any time.
 The Rebase computing of this protocol will automatically help users unstake assets.

 3.4 Wrapping

-In this protocol, Wrapping refers to converting BTC assets and BRC-20 assets to BRC-100 assets in the Wrapping Pool.
+In this protocol, Wrapping refers to converting BTC, BRC-20 assets or Runes assets to BRC-100 assets in the Wrapping Pool.
 The received BRC-100 assets are called Wrapped Assets, and the token of the Wrapping Pool is called Wrapped Token.
 After wrapping, Wrapped Assets can participate in the decentralized applications (i.e. DeFi) in the BRC-100 ecosystem.
-The purpose of Wrapping is to provide BTC and BRC-20 liquidity for the BRC-100 ecosystem, which is an important part for the development of the BRC-100 ecosystem.
+The purpose of Wrapping is to provide BTC BRC-20 and Runes liquidity for the BRC-100 ecosystem, which is an important part for the development of the BRC-100 ecosystem.
 Wrapped Assets and original staked assets are completely equivalent, and can be wrapped and unwrapped at a 1:1 ratio (excluding fees) at any time without any restrictions.

 3.4.1 Wrap

-Wrap refers to wrapping BTC or BRC-20 assets to BRC-100 assets.
+Wrap refers to wrapping BTC, BRC-20 assets or Runes assets to BRC-100 assets.
 The wrapped assets and staked assets are completely equivalent.
 Any user can perform wrap operation, and any wrapped assets holder can unwrap the wrapped assets to the original assets.
 Users inscribe the inscription with op: mint2 and cop: wp to complete the wrapping of staked assets and the mint of wrapped assets.

-1. User transfers BTC or BRC-20 assets supported by the Wrapping Pool to the Deposit Address of the Pool, completes the staking of the original assets, and then the real time state: addressCanWrapAmount will display the wrapped token amount that the user can mint2.
+1. User transfers BTC, BRC-20 assets or Runes assets supported by the Wrapping Pool to the Deposit Address of the Pool, completes the staking of the original assets, and then the real time state: addressCanWrapAmount will display the wrapped token amount that the user can mint2.

-2. User inscribes the op: mint2 and cop: wp inscription, that contains the wrapped token amount to mint2, as well as the BTC UTXO id or inscription id of the depositing in step 1, wrapped token amount = original token amount - Wrapping Fee, Wrapping Fee is the attribute wf of the Wrapping Pool.
+2. After the 3 confirmation of step 1, user inscribes the op: mint2 and cop: wp inscription, that contains the wrapped token amount to mint2, as well as the BTC/Runes Transaction Output ID or Inscription ID of the depositing in step 1, wrapped token amount = original token amount - Wrapping Fee, Wrapping Fee is the attribute wpf of the Wrapping Pool.

 3. If the deposited amount is less than the attribute: ma (Min Amount), the computing fails.

-4. Query the state addressStakedDetails to check whether the BTC UTXO id or inscription id has been wrapped.
+4. Query the state addressStakedDetails to check whether the BTC/Runes Transaction Output ID or Inscription ID has been wrapped.
 If it was, the computing fails.

 5. If the computing succeeds, the user will receive the Wrapping Pool token as receipt, called Wrapped Token, and the amount is the amount in the mint2 inscription.